etozhefokc/loginTonet/README.md

-# loginTonet

-## To run on Windows you should install python3 and two python modules: certifi and urllib3.
-## Python can be downloaded from official site:
+#### To run on Windows you should install python3 and two python modules: certifi and urllib3.Python can be downloaded from official site:
 https://www.python.org/downloads/

-## In comand line:
+#### In comand line:

 pip install certifi
 pip install urllib3

-## Before running on Linux you should install two python modules: certifi and urllib3
+#### Before running on Linux you should install two python modules: certifi and urllib3

 sudo apt install python3-certifi sudo apt install python3-urllib3

-## This how to run the script in terminal:
+#### This how to run the script in terminal:

 python3 loginTOnet.py